Nordstrom early Black Friday deals 2021: apparel, home goods, beauty products | CNN Underscored

 Zella Renew High Waist 7/8 Leggings ($39, originally $69; nordstrom.com)

 Zella’s famously soft, comfortable leggings are $30 off right now — and you’ll want to shop your size before they sell out (and try to snag both colorways while you’re at it).
-There’s a hidden pocket in the waistband for keys, too.
+There’s a hidden pocket in the waistband for keys too.

-Vince Kady Water Repellent Boot ($237, originally $395; nordstrom.com)
+Vince Kady Water-Repellent Boot ($237, originally $395; nordstrom.com)

-The trouble with rainboots is that they always look too much like rainboots.
+The trouble with rain boots is that they always look too much like rain boots.
 We’re in 2021; why can’t they just look like normal shoes?
-Enter these Vince delights, which look like a minimalist suede Chelsea boot but are water-repellant for any puddles the sidewalk brings you.
+Enter these Vince delights, which look like a minimalist suede Chelsea boot but are water-repellent for any puddles the sidewalk brings you.

 Brookside Sweater ($69.90, originally $128; nordstrom.com)

 Welcome to fall’s perfect slouchy sweater.
-It’s loose-fitting for ultimate comfort, a Zoom-appropriate vibe and a great shape thanks to a banded hem and center-back seam.
+It’s loose-fitting for ultimate comfort, a Zoom-appropriate vibe and a great shape, thanks to a banded hem and center-back seam.

 Home goods